Savages (2012 film)

-Savages is a 2012 American crime thriller film directed by Oliver Stone.
+Savages is a 2012 American action thriller film directed by Oliver Stone.
 It is based on Don Winslow's novel of the same name.
-The screenplay was written by Shane Salerno, Stone, and Winslow.
-The film was released on July 6, 2012 to mixed reviews and grossed $83 million worldwide.
-It stars Taylor Kitsch, Blake Lively, Aaron Taylor-Johnson, Benicio del Toro, Demián Bichir, Salma Hayek, Emile Hirsch and John Travolta.
+The screenplay was written by Stone, Winslow, and Shane Salerno.
+It stars Taylor Kitsch, Blake Lively, Aaron Taylor-Johnson, Benicio del Toro, Demián Bichir, Salma Hayek, and John Travolta.
+The film follows two cannabis growers, Chon, an ex-Navy SEAL, and Ben, who are best friends, as they confront the Mexican drug cartel that kidnapped their shared girlfriend.

+The film was released on July 6, 2012, to mixed reviews, and grossed $83 million worldwide.

 Plot

-Best friends Chon and Ben are marijuana growers in Laguna Beach.
+Best friends Chon and Ben are cannabis growers in Laguna Beach.
 Chon, a former Navy SEAL, smuggled the seeds for the plants out of Afghanistan.
-Ben, a University of California, Berkeley graduate in business and botany, cultivates marijuana.
+Ben, a University of California, Berkeley graduate in business and botany, cultivates cannabis.
 The seeds yield a particularly potent strain, which develops a wide customer base.
 Chon and Ben become wealthy, and Ben devotes time and money to charity work in Africa and Asia.
 They are both openly in a relationship with Ophelia Sage.

-The trio receives a video from Mexican drug-cartel enforcer Miguel "Lado" Arroyo of severed heads and a chainsaw, and Arroyo demands a meeting at which the cartel offers a partnership.
+The trio receives a video from Mexican drug cartel enforcer Miguel "Lado" Arroyo of severed heads and a chainsaw, and Arroyo demands a meeting at which the cartel offers a partnership.
 Although Chon and Ben offer to hand over their network and get out of the business, the cartel wants their expertise and insists on a partnership.
-Chon and Ben make plans with Ophelia to go to Indonesia for a year, not telling her that they are fleeing the cartel.
+Chon and Ben plan with Ophelia to go to Indonesia for a year, not telling her they are fleeing the cartel.
 They speak to corrupt DEA agent Dennis Cain, who is on the take from them and who urges them to join the cartel.
 Ophelia is kidnapped by Lado's gang; Chon and Ben are notified of the kidnapping by a video call from cartel leader Elena Sánchez, who threatens to harm Ophelia if they decline the partnership.

 They discuss the situation with Dennis, who tells them that Elena is facing the loss of her political connections in Mexico (foiling her efforts to move into the U.S.).
 Since she has already lost most of her family, Dennis says that he has nothing on her that can help them.
 Chon stabs Dennis in the hand and demands DEA intelligence so they can attack Elena.
 With help from Chon's Navy SEAL friends, he and Ben attack a cartel money convoy and kill seven of Elena's men.